MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

 ## When is a trigger activated?

-You can set up the trigger to activate when the operator's hand enters the trigger area or when it exits the trigger area, as described in the procedures below.
+You can set up a trigger to activate when the operator's hand enters the trigger area or when it exits the trigger area.

+### When to use on-enter triggers

+- Use on-enter triggers for actions that require an immediate response.

+- For visible triggers, use on enter, and activate the trigger as soon as the user's hand enters the trigger area.

+- When alerting an operator that they've done an incorrect action, consider using a branch to take the user to a pre-authored corrective step.
+[Learn more about branching](pc-app-branching.md).

+- When alerting an operator about a safety concern, consider using a branch to take the user to a pre-authored warning step.

+### When to use on-exit triggers

+Use on-exit triggers for actions that require an operator to do something before moving to the next step.
+Examples:

+- When using a tool to tighten a fastener, activate the trigger after the user has finished the action.

+- When collecting a tool or part needed for the next step, activate the trigger after the user has acquired the tool or part.

 ## Create a trigger